-Remote Operators: These soldiers often fight remotely, but the shells they control may be attached to a squad.
-It's not uncommon to have someone remote controlling or jamming into a light aerial vehicle or ground-based drone to provide supporting fire or drop supplies off to troops, though larger vehicles tend to be piloted locally to eliminate the risk of digital intrusion.
+Remote Operators: These soldiers often fight remotely, but handle drone operations.
+It's not uncommon to have someone jamming into a light aerial vehicle or ground-based drone to supply supporting fire or drop supplies off to troops, though larger vehicles tend to be piloted locally to eliminate the risk of digital intrusion.